ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 To verify the correct recovery time, check the database logs.
 Checking the database logs requires the [Logging Integration](/docs/databases-for-mongodb?topic=cloud-databases-logging) to be set up on your deployment.

-When you perform a recovery, your data is restored from the latest available backup.
+When performing a recovery, your data is restored from the latest available backup.
 Any outstanding transactions from the WAL log are used to restore your database up to the time to which you recovered.
 After the recovery is finished, and the transactions are run, the logs display a message.
 You can check that your logs have the message,
 ```sh
 LOG:  last completed transaction was at log time 2019-09-03 19:40:48.997696+00
 ```